Read more about Rooted in Survival: Unveiling the Resilient World of Coast Redwoods

 Sharks: Fact or Fiction?

-3-5, 6-8, Animals, Carpinteria State Beach, Climate, History, K-2, Oceans and Watersheds, People, Places, PORTS Programs, Science
+3-5, 6-8, Animals, Carpinteria State Beach, Climate, K-2, Oceans and Watersheds, People, Places, PORTS Programs, Science

 Sharks: Fact or Fiction?
 Through a fun and interactive program, students will identify facts from misconceptions about one of the ocean’s most interesting predators, sharks!
-While debunking misconceptions, we will explore shark physiology, hunting, adaptations,...
+During the program, we will discuss shark physiology, adaptations, sharks on the Pacific...
 Read MoreRead more about Sharks: Fact or Fiction?

 Read more about Tar, Not Just a Nuisance!